Your Child's Mouth|

 Baby teeth usually have spaces between them.
 These spaces help make sure there is enough room for the permanent teeth.
 In fact, lack of space between the baby teeth can sometimes mean that adult teeth will be "crowded" or not have enough space to come in.

 Take good care of your child's baby teeth.
 They do eventually fall out.
-But until they do, your child's baby teeth play an important role by helping your child bite and chew food, and speak clearly.
+But until they do, baby teeth play an important role by helping your child bite and chew food, and speak clearly.
 Baby teeth also save space for the permanent teeth, and help guide them into place.

 As soon as two teeth touch each other, floss between them once a day.
 You can use regular floss or special plastic floss holders.